-A few examples of instant exchanges are Changelly, Shapeshift, Simpleswap and Airtm.
-They all offer the possibility for users to buy Dash by simply entering a wallet address, and using a credit/debit card for payment, without having to log in.
+A few examples of instant exchanges are Changelly, Shapeshift, Simpleswap, and Airtm.
+They all offer the possibility for users to buy Dash by merely entering a wallet address, and using a credit/debit card for payment, without having to log in.
 The most popular way of buying Dash is through crypto exchanges, which offer real-time exchange rates and charge some fees for the service.
-Dash official website has a list of all the cryptocurrency exchanges that offer support for Dash.
+Dash official website has a list of all the cryptocurrency exchanges that provide support for Dash.

 Cryptocurrency exchanges often subject users to a KYC procedure in order to deposit or withdraw funds.
 They offer their users a multipurpose wallet (that shouldn’t be used for savings) and access to a certain number of listed digital assets.
 Users wanting to buy Dash coins from an exchange should first register with the exchange platform, and then verify their identities before being able to access an address book of bids and offers.

 They can then place a bid to buy the desired amount of DASH at the desired price and wait for the order to be fulfilled.
 Dash is listed at over 100 exchanges under the ticker DASH, including Binance (Check out our Binance Review), Poloniex, Bittrex, Bitfinex, Kraken, Bithumb, Huobi, and CEX.IO (Here’s our CEX.IO Review).

 What Is the Price of Dash?

 As of mid-May 2019, Dash has a circulating supply of 8.8 million coins and is being traded around $145 per coin.
 Dash coin reached an all-time high of $1642.22 (US Dollars) in December 2017 but was severely affected by the long bear market that hit cryptocurrencies starting January 2018.